- What is A2P 10DLC?

 - What do I need to do now?

-If you are a SendHub customer sending messages from a 10-digit local number in the US, please read this article in its entirety.
-Your message deliverability will be significantly if not all filtered by AT&T, T Mobile, and other carriers if you do not register your campaign as they now require.
+If you are a SendHub customer sending messages from a local number in the US, please read this article in its entirety.
+Your messages will only be deliverable after you complete registration.

-A2P (application-to-person) 10DLC (10-digit long code) refers to a system in the United States that allows businesses to send Application-to-Person (A2P) messaging via standard 10DLC phone numbers.
-These phone numbers will become the new standard in A2P text messaging for many organizations.
-Carriers in the US consider all messages coming from SendHub to be A2P.
+A2P (application-to-person) 10DLC (10-digit long code) refers to a system in the United States that allows businesses to send messages via standard local phone numbers.
+Carriers in the US consider all messages coming from web applications like SendHub to be A2P.

 - WHEN REGISTERING A PRIVATE COMPANY Legal company name, country of registration, Employer ID Number (EIN) / Tax ID, physical address, vertical, contact details.